HotBarbeque/C20-React-Portfolio-KC/src/data/about.md

 - I love plants!
 I have over 70 house plants across various species.
 - I love Halloween!
 Me and my wife always throw the best Spooky season party every year.
 - I have always been a tinkerer.
-My father was a jack of all trades electrian, and I have always been fascinated with how things work.
+My father was a jack of all trades electrician, and I have always been fascinated with how things work.

 # I dream of